mra/mra.github.io/_posts/2022-03-22-John_Hopkins_Competition.markdown

 **Computational modeling of crosstalk of adipocytes and β-cell in insulin-glucose pathway through organ-on-chip**

-<p style="text-align:justify">Obesity is a key risk factor of type 2 diabetes mellitus (T2DM).
-Obesity-associated insulin resistance (IR), followed
-by a gradual decline in pancreatic -cell function, leads to T2DM.
+Obesity is a key risk factor of type 2 diabetes mellitus (T2DM).
+Obesity-associated insulin resistance (IR), followed by a gradual decline in pancreatic -cell function, leads to T2DM.
 However, studies have reported that -cell function may also increase with adiposity independent of IR.
 Also, adipokines are reported to play a protective role for -cells in the context of T2DM.
 As the secretory patterns of visceral adipose tissue (VAT) and subcutaneous adipose tissue